evandana/jsmobileconf2019/README.md

 - **Only include package dependencies that you need.** Use tools to profile which packages are too big and other tools for page load stats ([T1.S4 Webpack Performance Trickery](./day1/Webpack%20Performance%20Trickery.md))
 - **Debug with Chrome [Remote Devices](https://developers.google.com/web/tools/chrome-devtools/remote-debugging)** ([T2.S5 How to Build Better Tutorials with Mixed Reality](How%20to%20Build%20Better%20Tutorials%20with%20Mixed%20Reality%20(T1%20S5).md))
 - **Measure PWAs on good perceived metrics** not just popular metrics ([T1.S6 How to Build the Fastest PWA](Fastest%20PWA%20(T1%20S6).md))
+- Tons of Client-Side Storage options, but must keep in mind that **Client-Side data is mutable and can NOT be trusted**

 ## ToDo / Next Steps